ibm-cloud-docs/power-iaas/pricing.md

 ## Base instances
 {: #pricing-base-instance-prices}

 The base instance billing depends on your virtual instance options when you create a {{site.data.keyword.powerSys_notm}}.
 The machine type, number of cores, and amount of memory all affect the base instance billing.
 When you create your virtual server instance, the associated monthly rate is displayed.
-For more information, see [Creating a Power Systems Virtual Server](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-power-virtual-server).
+For more information, see [Creating a {{site.data.keyword.powerSys_notm}}](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-power-virtual-server).

 The pricing for memory is calculated based on a ratio of 64 GB per core.
 For example, if you use more than 16 GB for 0.25 cores, you must pay a premium high-use RAM price for the excess memory.
 However, if you use up to 128 GB for 2 cores, you do not have to pay any premium memory price.